 Quail eggs add an interesting touch to any soup.
 Even the simplest and plainest-looking soup is perked up with the addition of quail eggs.
 They are usually added to the Chinese birds’ nest soup but quail eggs can go into a lot of other soups, including a simple cabbage soup.

 This recipe starts by boiling beef bones to make a rich broth.
-If you already have broth (see homemade broth how-to), you can skip the broth-making part, go directly to the next steps and just add bits of cooked beef, pork, chicken or turkey* to the soup.
+If you already have broth (see homemade bone broth how-to), you can skip the broth-making part, go directly to the next steps and just add bits of cooked beef, pork, chicken or turkey to the soup.

-- beef bones, about 500 g. (or ham bones, they’re especially good)
+- 500 grams beef bones (or ham bones, they’re especially good)

-a whole onion
+- whole onion

-a whole garlic
+- whole garlic

-1 tsp. of peppercorns
+- 1 teaspoon peppercorns

-4 to 5 tomatoes, diced
+- 4 to 5 tomatoes diced

-salt and freshly ground pepper, to taste
+- freshly ground pepper to taste

-12 to 24 quail eggs, hard boiled and shelled
+- 12 to 24 quail eggs hard boiled and shelled

-fresh cilantro or sweet basil, to garnish
+- fresh cilantro or sweet basil to garnish

 - Place the beef bones in a pot, pour cold water to cover and bring to the boil.
 Skim off scum that rises to the surface.
 Add a whole onion, whole garlic and a teaspoonful of peppercorns.
 Lower the heat, cover and simmer for an hour to an hour and a half.

-Lift out the bones and, if there is any meat attached, pull it off and cut into small cubes.
+- Lift out the bones and, if there is any meat attached, pull it off and cut into small cubes.
 Discard the bones.

-Just before serving, add the quail eggs.
-Ladle the soup into bowls and top with fresh herbs like sweet basil or cilantro, or both.
+- Just before serving, add the quail eggs.
+Ladle the cabbage and quail eggs soup into bowls and top with fresh herbs like sweet basil or cilantro, or both.